Michael Green (physicist): Research

-After many years in collaboration with John Henry Schwarz, he co-discovered the anomaly cancellation in type I string theory in 1984.
-This insight, named the Green–Schwarz mechanism, initiated the First Superstring Revolution.
+After many years in collaboration with John Henry Schwarz, he co-discovered type II string theory in 1982, and later the anomaly cancellation in type I string theory in 1984.
+This latter insight, named the Green–Schwarz mechanism, initiated the First Superstring Revolution.
 Green has also worked on Dirichlet boundary conditions in string theory which have led to the postulation of D-branes and instantons.

 Awards and honours

-Green has been awarded the Dirac and Maxwell Medals of the Institute of Physics, UK, the Dirac Medal of the International Centre for Theoretical Physics (Trieste) and the Dannie Heineman Prize for Mathematical Physics of the American Physical Society.
+Green has been awarded the Paul Dirac and Maxwell Medals of the Institute of Physics, UK, the Dirac Medal of the International Centre for Theoretical Physics (Trieste) and the Dannie Heineman Prize for Mathematical Physics of the American Physical Society.
 He was elected a Fellow of the Royal Society in 1989.
 Green has co-authored more than 150 research papers.